Subscribe to email updates

 Archive for 'Archives II'

-Posted by Guest Blogger on January 20, 2015, under Archives II, Civil Records, Reference.
+Posted by Guest Blogger on January 20, 2015, under Archives II, History, Military Records, Reference.

 This post is also featured on our Rediscovering Black History blog.
 At the outbreak of World War I, William H. Hunt was serving as the U.S. Consul in St. Etienne, France.
 In addition to his official duties, Hunt was also a true American pioneer.
 In 1914, he was one of the very few African Americans […]

 Posted by David Langbart on January 13, 2015, under Archives II, Civil Records, History, Reference.

 In January 15, 1958, Willard S. Irle, a member of the New York Stock Exchange sent President Dwight Eisenhower a letter with ideas about the preservation of world peace.
 Irle suggested a “three-pronged program” consisting of the establishment of (1) a universal language, (2) a universal monetary system, and (3) a universal system of weights […]

 Posted by David Langbart on January 7, 2015, under Archives II, Civil Records, History, Presidential Libraries, Reference.

 Noted broadcast journalist Richard C. Hottelet died on December 17, 2014.
 He was a great journalist and notable presence on television.
 I am old enough to remember reports ending with “Richard C. Hottelet, CBS News.”
 The obituaries published in the wake of his death have focused on his journalistic career, and rightfully so.
 It is […]

 Posted by David Langbart on December 23, 2014, under Archives II, Civil Records, History, Reference.